VINTISHOP/vintedbot-discord/README.md

 :warning: The code is not open source, to be able to obtain the bot open a ticket on my discord server : http://discord.gg/FweRrkQYPb

-<h2 align="center">⭐ Here are the different formulas as well as an image of the robot</h2>
+<h2 align="center">⭐ Here are the different formulas as well as an image of the robot !</h2>
 <p align="center">
   <img align="center" src="https://media.discordapp.net/attachments/817075211165106187/1197675997236056105/1.png?ex=65bc21b1&is=65a9acb1&hm=45479dbb6a58497d0d01ed60408424d2d7bbfb3a1348c94aed06ded057c2c9f3&=&format=webp&quality=lossless&width=1908&height=1194"></img>
 </p>